Rosert2019/TD-DU/index.md

       <p>An example of a report comparing revenue and sales over several years by product and by category.</p>
   </li>
      <li><a href="https://tdjonga.shinyapps.io/HR_Analytics/"><strong>HR Analytics</strong></a>
-       <p>  The objective of project is to develop an online portal where recruiters can post job requirements, they can search for candidates.
-Candidates can search for job openings and apply. </p>
+       <p>  This report presents the steps for creating a dashboard to analyze HR data: Processing a file from an SIRH database, the main indicators on the general view, payroll and absenteeism.. </p>
   </li>

    <li><a href="https://tdjonga.shinyapps.io/ProjetDRCMining/"><strong>Spatial analytics of  artisanal mining sites</strong></a>